davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 - LevelDB was used for the state database
 - Gateway Service Concurrency limit was set to 20,000
-- A Single Channel was created
+- A single application channel was created and the 2 peers and orderer were joined to this channel
+- No system channel exists only the application channel
 - Go chaincode without the Contract API was deployed (fixed-asset-base from hyperledger Caliper-Benchmarks)
 - Endorsement policy 1 Of Any was specified for the chaincode
 - No private data was used